-I am the Director of the Clinical Virology Laboratory at The Children's Hospital of Philadelphia with oversight responsibility of an active laboratory staff of 17 full-time and two part-time employees.
-I provide day-to-day supervision and mentoring of testing personnel, ensuring proper performance of all laboratory testing services and reporting of test results.
-My duties include selecting the tests that will be performed, verifying/validating their performance, choosing appropriate equipment, reviewing and interpreting patient test results, providing consultation to clinicians and other healthcare providers about patient testing, writing and reviewing standard operating procedures, assuring proper quality control and continuous quality assurance of laboratory testing, assuring regulatory compliance, providing for strategic and capitol planning and other fiscal affairs of the laboratory, developing and reviewing annual budgets, and overseeing employee hiring/firing, competency and training.
-I am also responsible for the continuous development, validation and implementation of new, state-of-the-art diagnostic methods that have the greatest impact on the care and management of patients with viral diseases.
-Teaching and mentoring of infectious disease fellows, pathology residents, medical students, medical technologists, and visiting scientists is also an integral component of my position.
-My work and expertise supports the goals and mission of the Children's Hospital of Philadelphia in its efforts to be "the world leader in the advancement of healthcare for children by integrating excellent patient care, innovative research and quality professional education into all of its programs".
+From 1988 through June of 2014, I was the Director of the Clinical Virology Laboratory at The Children's Hospital of Philadelphia with oversight responsibility of an active laboratory staff of 17 full-time and two part-time employees.
+I provided day-to-day supervision and mentoring of testing personnel, ensuring proper performance of all laboratory testing services and reporting of test results.
+My duties included selecting the tests that were performed, verifying/validating their performance, choosing appropriate equipment, reviewing and interpreting patient test results, providing consultation to clinicians and other healthcare providers about patient testing, writing and reviewing standard operating procedures, assuring proper quality control and continuous quality assurance of laboratory testing, assuring regulatory compliance, providing for strategic and capitol planning and other fiscal affairs of the laboratory, developing and reviewing annual budgets, and overseeing employee hiring/firing, competency and training.
+I was also responsible for the continuous development, validation and implementation of new, state-of-the-art diagnostic methods that have the greatest impact on the care and management of patients with viral diseases.
+Teaching and mentoring of infectious disease fellows, pathology residents, medical students, medical technologists, and visiting scientists was also an integral component of my position.
+My work and expertise supported the goals and mission of the Children's Hospital of Philadelphia in its efforts to be "the world leader in the advancement of healthcare for children by integrating excellent patient care, innovative research and quality professional education into all of its programs".
 My areas of expertise include diagnostic virology, comprehensive viral cultures, tissue culture, viral serology, rapid viral antigen detection, and molecular detection and quantitative monitoring of viruses.
 Viruses and other microorganisms of particular interest to me include HIV, respiratory viruses, herpesviruses, enteric viruses, enteroviruses, hepatitic viruses, parvovirus B19, BK virus, chlamydia species, and Neisseria gonorrhoeae.

 Diagnostics, Virology, Clinical Virology, Laboratory Medicine, Rapid Tests, Immunoassays, Immunofluorescence, Western blots, Serology, Molecular Methods, Nucleic Acid Isolation and Purification, Qualitative and Quantitative Molecular Techniques, Real-Time PCR, Viral Load Testing, Antiviral Drug Susceptibility Testing, Genotyping, Cell Culture, Automation, Respiratory Viruses, Herpesviruses, Enteric Viruses, Enteroviruses, HIV, Hepatitic Viruses, Chlamydia Species

-My research involves the development, validation and implementation of rapid and accurate methods for the diagnosis and monitoring of viral diseases.
-Current emphasis is on molecular amplification methods such as the polymerase chain reaction, although work in areas of antibody and antigen detection continue as well.
-Real-time PCR is now the new gold standard for detecting most, if not all, viruses of human significance, and we have developed a number of assays to detect many different viruses in a variety of general disease categories.
+My research has involved the development, validation and implementation of rapid and accurate methods for the diagnosis and monitoring of infectious diseases, with a primary focus on viruses.
+Current emphasis has been on molecular amplification methods such as the polymerase chain reaction, although work in areas of antibody and antigen detection continue as well.
+Real-time PCR is now the new gold standard for detecting most, if not all, viruses of human significance, and a number of molecular assays to detect many different viruses in a variety of general disease categories have been developed over the years.
 The method is quite rapid, sensitive and specific and can detect viruses for which existing tests are considerably less accurate or for which no tests exist.
 Quantitative molecular assays also have been developed and have become invaluable tools to assess disease progression, monitor therapy, predict treatment failure and the emergence of drug resistance, and to facilitate our understanding of the natural history and pathogenesis of certain viruses (e.g., CMV, EBV, HHV-6, BKV, HBV, HCV, and HIV).
-Genotypic assays are being used to recognize genetic variants that may be resistant or refractile to antiviral drugs (e.g., HIV, HCV, CMV) and can provide useful information about the epidemiological and pathogenic behavior of viruses.
-The potential applications of PCR and other molecular methods for viral diagnosis and monitoring are unlimited, and these methods have dramatically changed the landscape of my clinical virology laboratory.
-Procedures performed in my laboratory include direct and indirect immunofluorescence and enzyme immunoassays for the detection of viral-specific antibodies or antigens, isolation and purification of viral RNA or DNA, real-time PCR for the qualitative and quantitative amplification and detection of viral nucleic acids, screening and Western blot assays for detection and confirmation of HIV-specific antibodies, a culture-based system for the growth of HIV, quantitative molecular assays for measurement of HIV viral load, sequencing methods for drug susceptibility testing of HIV, molecular assays for the detection of Chlamydia trachomatis and Neisseria gonorrhoeae, and immunoassays for the detection of viral markers for the diagnosis and monitor of hepatitis A, B, and C viruses.
-Equipment of particular interest in my laboratory includes robotic liquid handling systems, magnetic bead-based automated nucleic acid extraction instruments, 96-well real-time PCR thermal cyclers, random and continuous access immunoassay analyzers, sequencing systems, microwell plate washers and readers, Class II laminar-flow biological safety cabinets, light and immunofluorescence microscopes, ultra-low temperature freezers, liquid nitrogen storage systems, and a Biosafety Level 2* facility.
+The potential applications of PCR and other molecular methods for viral diagnosis and monitoring are unlimited, and these methods have dramatically changed the diagnostic landscape of the Clinical Virology Laboratory at Children's Hospital of Philadelphia.
+Procedures performed in the Clinical Virology Laboratory include direct and indirect immunofluorescence and enzyme immunoassays for the detection of viral-specific antibodies or antigens, isolation and purification of viral RNA or DNA, real-time PCR for the qualitative and quantitative amplification and detection of viral nucleic acids, screening and confirmation assays for detecting HIV-specific antibodies/antigens, quantitative molecular assays for measurement of HIV viral load, molecular assays for the detection of Chlamydia trachomatis and Neisseria gonorrhoeae, and immunoassays for the detection of viral markers for the diagnosis and monitor of hepatitis A, B, and C viruses.
+Equipment of particular interest in the Clinical Virology Laboratory include robotic liquid handling systems, magnetic bead-based automated nucleic acid extraction instruments, 96-well real-time PCR thermal cyclers, random and continuous access immunoassay analyzers, microwell plate washers and readers, Class II laminar-flow biological safety cabinets, light and immunofluorescence microscopes, ultra-low temperature freezers, liquid nitrogen storage systems, and a Biosafety Level 3 facility.

 - Assistant Professor of Pediatrics at the Children's Hospital of Philadelphia (1992 – 1997)